trinodb/trino.io/development/process.md

 1. Sign the [contributor license agreement]({{site.github_org_url}}/cla).

-2. Start a discussion by creating a Github [issue]({{site.github_repo_url}}/issues), or asking on [Slack](/slack.html) (unless the change is trivial).
+2. Start a discussion by creating a GitHub [issue]({{site.github_repo_url}}/issues), or asking on [Slack](/slack.html) (unless the change is trivial, for example a spelling fix in the documentation).

     1. This step helps you identify possible collaborators and reviewers.
     2. Does the change align with technical vision and project values?